 - Isolators and other parts don’t have any electrically exposed entries that could be damaged by rain

-- Cabling is neat and out of the way
+- The cabling is neat and out of the way

-- Your inverter is set to detect any issues (ask this when your installer arrives, and make sure you understand if any issue is detected, what it would look like
+- Your inverter is set to detect any issues (tip: ask about this when your installer arrives and make sure you understand what it would look like if any issue was detected)

-Maintaining your system is beneficial to not only checking the safety of your system but also the performance.
-Organise a licensed electrician to turn off your system and inspect your solar panels, whilst they are inspecting your system you can also ask them to lightly clean away any dirt or remove any leaves that created shading across your solar panels.
+- Cleaning your panels: Organise a licensed electrician to turn off your system and inspect your solar panels, whilst they are inspecting your system you can also ask them to lightly clean away any dirt or remove any leaves that created shading across your solar panels.